 A sample size of 190 women will allow a 30% loss to follow up to ensure we achieve our required sample size of 130 women.
 This study is designed firstly to establish the rates at which women could be recruited and retained in a future definitive RCT and estimate critical parameters with necessary precision to inform sample size requirements.
 In particular, we require estimates of the standard deviation, and design effect for the primary endpoint, allowing for clustering by intervention group.
 130 women will allow estimates of the required sample size for any given clinically important difference to within 30% of the true value.

-Based on published data 17,42 the mean (SD) percentage weight change following a Slimming World programme of 12 weekly groups is -5.5%, (3.3).
+Based on published data 17,42 the mean (SD) percentage weight change following a Slimming World®(Alfreton, UK) programme of 12 weekly groups is -5.5%, (3.3).
 Assuming these numbers are typical, 65 women in each group (130 in all) would be required to detect a difference of 2% between active and control groups with 90% power.
 Of around 6,600 women who give birth at the reference maternity unit over 12 months in 2017, 40% were overweight, 15% of whom were obese.
 Data on women with excessive GWG are not routinely collated.
 Potentially 55 women booking each week would meet obese/overweight inclusion criteria.
 Recruiting 7 - 8 women each week over an 8 month (32 week) period would be sufficient to achieve the desired sample size to meet the aims of this feasibility study.

 Compliance issues are an important consideration.
 Loss to follow up among postnatal women can range from 30% to 40% 43,44.
 Experience of research in similar populations has shown that planned initiatives including flexible follow up appointments, travel expenses, vouchers for returning questionnaires and sending of reminders, can reduce loss to follow up.
 Follow up appointments will be offered at weekends and week days, with the option to complete questionnaires at these appointments.